 The other day I was at a lunch party and a friend who had just moved to town said “I believe we are going to be calling you soon”.
 When you work in the pest industry this type of statement is code for ‘we have a problem we do not know how to solve’.

 I asked what the problem was.
 They have a mouse problem.
 There is a mouse that has set up a nice little life in their kitchen going from one area of the cabinets to the other area snacking on the food crumbs their two (almost 3) children leave behind.
 So many mouse issues can be handled by knowing how to properly set up and operate a common mousetrap.
+That being said, always follow the safety and label instructions from the manufacturer for the traps purchased.

 How to Properly Set a Mousetrap